pcotret/litex-wiki/Hard-core-CPUs.md

-LiteX currently has minimal support (compiling and running BIOS, with UART serial terminal, connected to CSR bus in gateware) on these following hard ARM CPUs: Xilinx Zynq-7000, QuickLogic EOS S3, Gowin EMCU.
+LiteX currently has minimal support (compiling and running BIOS, with UART serial terminal, connected to CSR bus in gateware) on these following hard ARM CPUs: Xilinx Zynq-7000, Xilinx UltraScale+ MPSoC, QuickLogic EOS S3, Gowin EMCU.

+Note: producing working gateware on all these except Gowin EMCU currently requires [patching LiteX locally](https://github.com/enjoy-digital/litex/issues/1154) in some way to remove address decoding on the CSR bus.

 # Xilinx Zynq-7000